General Terms & Conditions

 Article 7 – Third Party Materials

-7.1 The SaaS-platform may enable access to Third Party services and content (“Third Party Materials”); however such access does not imply any form of cooperation or association between Cheqroom and the relevant Third Party and/or Third Party Materials.
+7.1 The Platform may enable access to Third Party services and content (“Third Party Materials”); however such access does not imply any form of cooperation or association between Cheqroom and the relevant Third Party and/or Third Party Materials.

 7.2 Third Party Materials may contain content that is governed by the additional licensing terms.
 This Agreement does not grant Customer any right to use such Third Party Materials, and use of these may require Customer’s acceptance of additional licensing terms or terms of service issued by the relevant Third Party (“Additional Third Party Terms”).

-7.4 When accessing Third Party Materials via the SaaS-platform, Customer acknowledges and agrees that Cheqroom provides this access “as is” and “as available” and is not responsible for examining or evaluating the content, accuracy, completeness, timeliness, validity, copyright compliance, legality, decency, quality or any other aspect of such Third Party Materials.
+7.4 When accessing Third Party Materials via the Platform, Customer acknowledges and agrees that Cheqroom provides this access “as is” and “as available” and is not responsible for examining or evaluating the content, accuracy, completeness, timeliness, validity, copyright compliance, legality, decency, quality or any other aspect of such Third Party Materials.
 It is Customer’s duty to analyze and assess the reliability of the source of this information and the accuracy, completeness and other features of Third Party Materials.

 7.5 Cheqroom reserves the right to change, suspend, remove, impose limitations on or disable access to any Third Party Materials at any time.
 In no event will Cheqroom be liable for the removal or disabling of access to any such Third Party Materials.